Priti Sapru

 Priti Sapru (also spelled Preeti Sapru) is an Indian actress known for her works in Punjabi and Hindi cinema.
 She appeared in a number of films, including Nimmo, and Qurbani Jatt Di, among others, with actors Veerendra, Gurdas Maan and Raj Babbar.

 Early life

-She was born into a Kashmiri family on 24 December 1957, in Bombay, Maharashtra, India.
-Her dad is veteran actor D. K. Sapru, and her brother is character actor Tej Sapru.
-The Sapru family used to live in a big bungalow at Juhu Tara, near Juhu Beach, Bombay.
-Hemvathi Sapru was her mother.
+She was born to veteran actor D. K. Sapru.
 Actor Tej Sapru is her brother, and screenwriter Reema Rakesh Nath is her sister.
-Her grandfather held the position of 'Treasurer' for the Dogra Kingdom.
-She studied at St. Joseph's High School, Juhu, Bombay, up until the 9th standard and started acting at the age of 13.

 Career

 She started her career with the film Habari in 1979, then appeared in small parts in Laawaris (1981) and Avtaar (1983).
 Priti was the pioneer of album activity through Bhangra Gidda in 1990.
 She wrote Zameen Asmaan, which starred actors Shashi Kapoor, Sanjay Dutt, Rekha, and Anita Raaj.
 She wrote, directed and produced the Punjabi movie Qurbani Jatt Di.
 She launched the first Punjabi channel (Alpha), which was a part of Zee at the time.

 Sapru was active in initiating the relief rally for earthquake victims in Jammu and Kashmir.
 She has forwarded donations for NGOs such as Balbhavan, Catherine Home, and Premnidhi.

 Sapru has followed Narendra Modi since he was a BJP candidate in Gujarat and has been active in campaigning for rallies with Arun Jaitley and Vijay Sampla in Punjab.
 Sapru accompanies Jaitley in social activities but is also considered to be a close aide to Sangeeta Arun Jaitley.
 Rajnath Singh invited Sapru to join the BJP, and she formally joined the party during the Fateh Rally in Punjab on 23 February 2014.
 Sapru has plans to initiate an anti-drug campaign in Punjab.

 In 2018, she lobbied for minority status to be granted to Sikhs in Jammu and Kashmir.